ayotundeakinsola/second-milestone-project/README.md

 to get data about some movies in a particular genre.
 Perhaps movie boards can make movie classification more cleare for data users.

 * Because of the scale of the project, I used a small database.
 For future references I would like to have information on plot, budget per movie and cost to make the movie, how many months for movie production, salary per actor, most watched movies.

+* In future projects, I would like to create more graphs to visually track other indicators not shown in this dahboard.

 # Technologies Used